crossclassify/xc-sdk-android/README.md

 ```
 #### Form Analytics with recyclerView
 More steps to integrate with recycler view.
+Use this in case that your form is inside recyclerview.
 ##### Adapter
 - Implement your `recyclerView Adapter` which should take the following listener as input parameter.
     - Listener: Used to send information when the user is in idle mode, and sent to views via the `setAction()` method.